Anut-py/h-raylib/CONTRIBUTING.md

 `Raylib.Types` has 4 sections: one for enumerations, one for typeclasses, one for structures, and one for callbacks.

 The enumerations section contains Haskell sum types that are instances of `Enum`.
-Each of these types corresponds to a raylib `enum`.
+Each of these types corresponds to a raylib `enum` or set of `define`s.
 The `fromEnum` and `toEnum` functions for these types use the numbers associated with these values in the C `enum`s.
-Most of these types are instances of `Storable` so they can be converted to raw bytes and passed to a C function. _NOTE: Some of these Haskell types correspond to C `enum`s that are in C source files, rather than `raylib.h`._
+Most of these types are instances of `Storable` so they can be converted to raw bytes and passed to a C function. _NOTE: Some of these Haskell types correspond to C `enum`s that are in C source files, rather than header files._

 The typeclasses section contains Haskell typeclasses that are derived by some of the types in the structures section.